Reusing Previous Computations

 Dirty flags aren’t the only way to achieve incremental performance; another option is to keep track of deltas.
 For example, in the Adapton project, each computation that converts inputs to outputs can also convert input deltas to output deltas.
 Operational Transform, the collaboration technology behind Google Docs, also works using this principle, as does differential dataflow in databases.
 However, dirty flags can be implemented with much less memory overhead, which makes them a better fit in browsers.

 We need to protect LineLayouts’, TextLayouts’, and EmbedLayouts’ fields too, and their layout methods work a little differently.
-Yes, each of these layout objects has x, y, and height fields.
-But they also compute font, ascent, and descent fields that are used by other layout objects.
+Yes, each of these layout objects has x, y, and height fields, but they also compute font, ascent, and descent fields that are used by other layout objects.
 We’ll have to protect all of these.
 Since we now have quite a bit of ProtectedField experience, we’ll do all the fields in one go.

 Let’s start with TextLayout: